B0XEY/Unity-Planets/README.md

 - Large planets
 - Example scene

+## To-Do
+- [ ] Planet caves
+- [ ] Planet Roation with working chunk Generation
+- [ ] Terraforming Checks
+- [ ] Object Spawning
+- [ ] Player Controller/ gravity

 ## Contributing
-🚀I appreciate your interest in contributing to the project.
+I appreciate your interest in contributing to the project.
 Whether you're a seasoned developer or just getting started, your contributions are highly valued.
 To contribute, you can follow these steps:

 **Fork-it:** If you have improvements, bug fixes, or new features in mind, fork the repository and create a branch for your changes.